infinity speed painting haqqislam warband

 How to Speed Paint Miniatures - Level up your Slap Chop painting!

 Guest article by Tom Boele.
 Tom's a fantastic painter who regularly wins best painted army in Infinity tournaments in Australia.
-Even his guide on how to speed paint miniatures shows his skills!
+Even his guide on how to speed paint Infinity miniatures shows his impressive skill.
 Get your minis painted and painted fast.

 Over to Tom!
 This is kind of like an advanced slap-chop method - read on and get painting!